-Through Flex's Code of Conduct the direction is set forth by our CEO that we do not condone child, forced, indentured, or bonded labor.
+Through Flex's Code of Business Conduct and Ethics, the direction is set forth by our CEO that we do not condone child, forced, indentured, or bonded labor.
 Our Human Rights Policy also makes those same standards clear.

-Flex's Sustainability Program Office coordinates across different areas of the company to establish policies, procedures, and processes for managing compliance with sustainability topics, including forced labor and human trafficking, both at our internal operations as well as in our supply chain.
+Flex's Sustainability Program Office coordinates across different areas of the company to establish policies, procedures, and processes for managing compliance with sustainability topics, including forced labor and human trafficking, both in our internal operations as well as in our supply chain.

 Flex also has an Audit Committee that is chartered by the Board of Directors to oversee our compliance program.
 Our Chief Ethics & Compliance Officer ("CECO") reports quarterly to the Audit Committee on our compliance program.
-The CECO also reports quarterly to the Executive Sponsors, a group of Flex executives who provide feedback and support on the scope and content of the compliance function and ensure implementation.
-In addition, our compliance program is supported by members of the Compliance Council, a crossfunctional team of subject matter experts in various compliance areas.
+The CECO also reports periodically to the Executive Leadership Team, who provide feedback and support on the scope and content of our compliance program.
+In addition, our compliance program is supported by members of the Compliance Council, a cross-functional team of subject matter experts in various compliance areas.
 The Compliance Council helps drive Flex's culture of compliance in our company across the globe.
+The Compliance

-The Compliance Council consists of the CECO, regional compliance attorneys, compliance directors, our corporate compliance team, and other relevant stakeholders from the business units and functional areas within the company.
+Council consists of the CECO, regional compliance attorneys, compliance directors, our corporate compliance team, and other relevant stakeholders from the business units and functional areas within the company.
 The Council meets regularly to share best practices, learn from internal and outside speakers, highlight key policy, legal, and regulatory changes, and share key accomplishments and future goals.

-Flex's formal efforts to eliminate forced labor and human trafficking within its supply chain have been in effect for a number of years and have not identified any incidents involving forced labor or human trafficking during the last five years.
+Flex's formal efforts to eliminate forced labor and human trafficking within its supply chain have been in effect for a number of years.
 Flex continues to analyze and improve its program and policy aimed to ensure that any perpetrators are identified promptly and prevent Flex's involvement in carrying a significant risk of forced labor and human trafficking, so that appropriate action may be taken.

 Flex also publishes additional information regarding our operations and supply chain in our annual Corporate Sustainability Report.
-See the latest report on our website at 2023 Sustainability Report.
+Consult the latest sustainability report on our website at Reports and Disclosure.